chec/commercejs-examples/README.md

 ## Contributing to our resources

-If you'd like to contribute to our resources with an example project you have developed using Chec API and the Commerce.js SDK, please refer to our template guidelines on writing guides and tutorial:
+If you'd like to contribute with an example project you have developed using Chec API and the Commerce.js SDK, please refer to our template guidelines on writing guides and tutorial:

 - [Guide template](https://github.com/chec/resources/blob/master/templates/guide-template.md)
 - [Tutorial template](https://github.com/chec/resources/blob/master/templates/tutorial-template.md)